 Oh, and if you have limited or no experience with the whole body chicken thing, no sweat!
 The process for an entire chicken is virtually the same as pieced out chicken.
 We season, we bake, we conquer.

 While the ingredient list is long on this recipe, you likely already have most of what you need.

 The basic premise behind this chicken is we marinate the whole thing prior to roasting.

 Have you ever marinated a whole chicken?
 In the past, I’ve always just used an oil and spice slurry, but lemme just tell you…marination is queen.

 To make the marinade, we combine tasty ingredients like orange extract, orange zest and juice, oil, vinegar, fresh ginger, and some pure maple syrup.
 Blend it up in a blender, and presto!
 You have the marinade that launched a thousand ships.

-SO!
-Once the marinade was properly assembled, I put the entire chicken in a large zip lock bag, poured in the marinade, sloshed it around, then stuck it in the refrigerator.
-So stinkin’ easy.
+Once the marinade was properly assembled, put the entire chicken in a large zip lock bag, pour in the marinade, sloshed it around, then stuck it in the refrigerator.

 - Choose a whole chicken that looks like it has a great deal of fat on it.
 The fattier the meat, the more flavorful it will be.

 - You can use chicken that’s already pieced out for this recipe!
 If so doing, still use bone-in, skin-on chicken pieces for the tastiest result.

 - Allow the chicken to sit at room temperature for about 10 to 15 minutes prior to roasting – this ensured the chicken will cook evenly.